-TYPES OF INVENTORY PROCEEDING
+TYPES OF INVENTORY PROCEEDINGS

-- Section 367.
-Mandatory Inventory - Section 368.
-Optional Inventory - Section 369.
-Inventory upon divorce or separation or annulment of marriage - Section 370.
-Inventory where a party dies after allotment in inventory proceeding which were finally disposed of - Section 371.
-Inventory upon death of the surviving spouse - Section 372.
-Additional partition - Section 373.
-Inventory in the event of dissolution of joint family
+Section 366.
+Mandatory Inventory.
+Section 367.
+Optional Inventory.

+Section 368.
+Inventory upon divorce or separation or annulment of marriage.

+Section 369.
+Inventory where a party dies after allotment in inventory proceeding which were finally disposed of.

+Inventory upon death of the surviving spouse.
+Additional partition.

+Inventory in the event of dissolution of joint family.
 CHAPTER XXXV

 JURISDICTION

+Section 373.

-- Section 374.
-Jurisdiction - Section 375.
-Consolidation of inventories
+Section 374.
+Consolidation of inventories.

 CHAPTER XXXVI

 HEAD OF THE FAMILY

-- Section 376.
-Petition - Section 377.
-Order of appointment of Head of the family - Section 378.
-Inquiry for appointment of head of the family - Section 379.
-Evidentiary value of the declaration of the head of the Family - Section 380.
-Rights and Duties of the Head of the family - Section 381.
-Concealment of assets by head of the family - Section 382.
-Consequences of concealment - Section 383.
-Consequence of giving a list of assets based on false documents - Section 384.
-Duration of office of head of the family - Section 385.
-Removal of the head of the family - Section 386.
-Discharge of the head of the family from holding office
+Section 375.
+Petition.

+Order of appointment of Head of the family.

+Inquiry for appointment of head of the family.

+Evidentiary value of the declaration of the head of the Family.
+Rights and Duties of the Head of the family.

+Concealment of assets by head of the family.

+Consequences of concealment.

+Consequence of giving a list of assets based on false documents.

+Duration of office of head of the family.

+Removal of the head of the family.
+Discharge of the head of the family from holding office.

+Section 305. bischarge of the head of the family from holding office.

 CHAPTER XXXVII

 HEARINGS

+Hearing in the inventory proceeding.

+Prosecution of inventory.

-- Section 387.
-Hearing in the inventory proceeding - Section 388.
-Prosecution of inventory - Section 389.
-Proceeding in absentia - Section 390.
-Parties under disability - Section 391.
-Discharge of guardian, etc. - Section 392.
-Discharge or removal of guardian, etc - Section 393.
-Composition of the family council. - Section 394.
-Death of moiety holder or heir during the pendency of the proceeding - Section 395.
-Challenge to the maintainability of the proceeding and other objections. - Section 396.
-Application to be declared as interested party, legatee or creditor and to be made a party to the proceeding - Section 397.
-Intended sale of a share in an undivided inheritance - Section 398.
-Sale of share in the undivided inheritance - Section 399.
-Order of priority and procedure
+Proceeding in absentia.
+Parties under disability.

+Discharge of guardian, etc.

+Discharge or removal of guardian, etc.

+Composition of the family council.

+Death of moiety holder or heir during the pendency of the proceeding.

+Challenge to the maintainability of the proceeding and other objections.
+Application to be declared as interested party, legatee or creditor and to be made a

+occilon 075. party to the proceeding.

+Section 396.
+Intended sale of a share in an undivided inheritance.

+Sale of share in the undivided inheritance.

+Section 398.
+Order of priority and procedure.

 CHAPTER XXXVIII